binarez/xcpp/README.md

     #define __XCPP__ 0        // We're in the main program file, define the xcpp version (0: in development).
     #elif defined(__XCPP__) // Else if __XCPP__ is already defined, we're in header mode:
     #pragma once              // Prevent multi inclusion.
-    #else                   // Else: the case that is never true never reaches the C++ compiler.
+    #else                   // Else: this case is never true so it never reaches the C++ compiler.
     . xcpp.sh "$0" "$@"     // All the previous lines are bash comments, now call the xcpp launcher.
     #endif

-After that, you are free to write xcpp C++ code.
+After these 7 lines short lines, you are free to write xcpp C++ code and the xcpp tool will be able to run, watch, build and test that code.

-If you run a file named "filename.xcpp", the launcher compiles your source code and runs the function "filename", which needs to accept the command arguments (reference to vector of strings) and must return an integer (the exit code of the script).
-Command arguments are forwarded to your C++ code.
+If you run a file named "filename.xcpp", the launcher compiles your source code and runs the function "filename".
+Command arguments are forwarded to your C++ code as strings to this function.

-# Install
-xcpp is a self-contained bash script, just download xcpp.sh and copy it where it can be run, like /usr/local/bin or somewhere else that is in your $PATH.

-# Example 1:  hello_world.xcpp
+Here's the xcpp hello world example:

     #if !defined(__XCPP__)
     #define __XCPP__ 0
     #elif defined(__XCPP__)